lamini-ai/lamini-ai.github.io/docs/index.md

 This will download and install the latest version of Lamini and its dependencies.

-Check if your installation was done correctly, by importing the LLM engine in your python interpreter.
+Check if your installation was done correctly, by importing the LLM engine (called `llama`) in your python interpreter.
+Fun fact: Lamini is the tribe of which llamas are a part, so you can import the module `llama` to work with the LLM engine.

 ```python
 >> from llama import LLM